One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Experiment

 \section{Experiment}

-To comprehensively evaluate the effectiveness and robustness of \textbf{PGP}, we conduct experiments from three perspectives summarized below. \textbf{Overall performance comparison}: Evaluate PGP’s effectiveness to improve jailbreak transferability over existing methods under the pretrain-to-finetune setting. \textbf{Robustness against defenses}: Assess PGP’s performance when jailbreak defenses are deployed, examining its ability to bypass mitigation strategies. \textbf{Component-wise analysis}: Conduct ablation studies to measure the contribution of each key component and its impact on attack performance.
+To comprehensively evaluate the effectiveness and robustness of \textit{PGP}, we conduct experiments from three perspectives summarized below. \textbf{Overall Attack Performance Comparison}: Evaluate PGP’s effectiveness to improve jailbreak transferability over existing methods under \emph{pretrain-to-finetune} setting. \textbf{Beyond Standard Supervised Finetuning}: Evaluate PGP’s effectiveness across diverse practical finetuning and deployment variants, including LoRA, RLHF, quantization, and watermarking, to assess its robustness beyond standard supervised finetuning. \textbf{Component-wise Analysis}: Conduct ablation studies to measure the contribution of each key component and its impact on attack performance.